kantneel/prolog-puzzles/README.md

 # prolog-puzzles
-Practicing prolog with by writing some puzzles
+Practicing prolog by writing some puzzles